Lampro-Mellon/Quasar/configs/README.md

 high_perf               | Large BTB/BHT, AXI4 interface

-`swerv.config` may be edited to add additional target configurations, or new configurations may be created via the command line `-set` or `-unset` options.
+`quasar.config` may be edited to add additional target configurations, or new configurations may be created via the command line `-set` or `-unset` options.

-**Run `$RV_ROOT/configs/swerv.config -h` for options and settable parameters.**
+**Run `$RV_ROOT/configs/quasar.config -h` for options and settable parameters.**